Nearsoft/apprentice/03 - Git/README.md

 </p>

-First, we want to see which files are present in our working tree and decide to put them (or not) in our staging area We can check this files using the command
+First, we want to see which files are present in our working tree and decide to put them (or not) in our staging area We can check this files using the command:
 ```
 git status
 ```

-We’ll see something like this
+We’ll see something like this:

 ```
 On branch master